Krisluvoh/Kids-Closet/README.md

 - Implementing a user feedback system for seller and buyer reviews.

 ## GitHub Repository
 Explore our GitHub repository [GitHub](https://github.com/Krisluvoh/Kids-Closet.git) to access the complete codebase.
-We maintain a transparent development process with frequent commits (at least 10) to showcase the evolution of our project.
+We maintain a transparent development process with frequent commits to showcase the evolution of our project.
 Feel free to contribute and share your thoughts!